hhu-rapp/rapp-tool/README.md

 ### Requirements

 Ensure you work on a virtual environment and install the dependencies.
-The GUI should work on Python >=3.8.
+The GUI should work on Python==3.8.

 ```bash
 python3 -m venv env